KTVT: Programming

-Since it joined the network in July 1995, KTVT has carried the entire CBS schedule (prime time, daytime, late night, Saturday morning, news and sports programming), and as a CBS owned-and-operated station, it broadcasts the majority of its programs—other than those featured within its prime time lineup and network-televised sporting events—in pattern.
-However, it is one of the few CBS stations in the Central Time Zone (alongside those such as sister stations WBBM-TV in Chicago and KCBS-TV in Los Angeles, with other affiliates such as WTVF in Nashville and KOLR in Springfield, Missouri) that airs The Young and the Restless at 11:30 a.m., having aired it on a half-hour delay since the cancellation of its noon newscast in early January 2004 (most CBS affiliates prefer to air the soap opera at 11:00 a.m. as a lead-in to their midday newscasts).
+KTVT is one of the few CBS stations in the Central Time Zone (alongside those such as sister stations WBBM-TV in Chicago and KCBS-TV in Los Angeles, with other affiliates such as WTVF in Nashville and KOLR in Springfield, Missouri) that airs The Young and the Restless at 11:30 a.m., having aired it on a half-hour delay since the cancellation of its noon newscast in early January 2004 (most CBS affiliates prefer to air the soap opera at 11 a.m. as a lead-in to their midday newscasts).

-Like many of its CBS-owned sister stations, prior to September 2022, it aired Let's Make a Deal at 9:00 a.m. weekdays, instead of the 2:00 p.m. time slot where the program is carried nationally (this scheduling, which originated when Guiding Light occupied the final hour of CBS' daytime lineup prior to that program's discontinuance in September 2009, is more common among the network's owned-and-operated stations as well as select affiliates in the Eastern Time Zone, where Let's Make a Deal would normally air in the 3:00 p.m. time slot).
-In September 2022, KTVT launched a 9:00 a.m. newscast, followed by The Drew Barrymore Show (which began a new half hour format after running one hour for its first two seasons) and LMAD moved to 2:00 p.m.
+Like many of its CBS-owned sister stations, prior to September 2022, it aired Let's Make a Deal at 9 a.m. weekdays, instead of the 2 p.m. time slot where the program is carried nationally (this scheduling, which originated when Guiding Light occupied the final hour of CBS' daytime lineup prior to that program's discontinuance in September 2009, is more common among the network's owned-and-operated stations as well as select affiliates in the Eastern Time Zone, where Let's Make a Deal would normally air in the 3 p.m. time slot).
+In September 2022, KTVT launched a 9 a.m. newscast, followed by The Drew Barrymore Show (which began a new half hour format after running one hour for its first two seasons) and LMAD moved to 2 p.m.
 Since it joined the network, KTVT has also aired CBS' children's program blocks over both Saturdays and Sundays (currently, it airs a half-hour of the CBS Dream Team on Sunday mornings before CBS News Sunday Morning on weeks when the network is scheduled to air sports events on Saturday late mornings).